regmi-saugat/66Days_MachineLearning/README.md

   - A CycleGAN can turn images of one domain into images of another domain (and back), without the need for us to explicitly provide matching pairs in the training set.
 ![Images](https://github.com/regmi-saugat/66Days_MachineLearning/blob/main/Images/45_cycleGAN_a.png)
 ![Images](https://github.com/regmi-saugat/66Days_MachineLearning/blob/main/Images/45_cycleGAN_b.png)

+**Day46 of 66DaysOfData!**

+  **💡Tensors and Multi Dimensional Arrays:**
+  - A tensor is an array that is a data structure which stores a collection of numbers that are accessible individually using a index and that can be indexed with multiple indices.
+  - It is a generalization of vectors and matrices and is easily understood as a multidimensional array.
+  - It is a term and set of techniques known in machine learning in the training and operation of deep learning models that can be described in terms of tensors.
+Most machines cannot learn without having any data, And modern data is often multi-dimensional.
+Tensors can play an important role in ML by encoding multi-dimensional data.